 TOE Security Functionality Addressed issue

 SF.AU The TOE maintains three kinds of logs:

 Audit System Log

 Consumer Log

 Calibration Log

-All audit messages/entries contain information about the accountable or event and further contain the following information: domain (log na date, time, event type, level, subject identity, operation result, cau component and description.
-Furthermore, the consumer log contain entries that are required for a billing verification, the system log include system relevant events and the calibration log persists of all inform that is relevant for calibration purposes.
+All audit messages/entries contain information about the accountable user or event and further contain the following information: domain (log name), date, time, event type, level, subject identity, operation result, causing component and description.
+Furthermore, the consumer log contains all entries that are required for a billing verification, the system log includes all system relevant events and the calibration log persists of all information that is relevant for calibration purposes.

-SF.CR The TOE implements the cryptographic functionality as required by [14],
+SF.CR Cryptography The TOE implements the cryptographic functionality as required by [14], [TR 03109].

-Cryptography [TR 3109].
 As defined by [8], this functionality covers the symmetric parts of the required cryptographic primitives.
-Furthermore, all ephemeral cryptographic keys used for TLS or symmetric AES encryption are destroyed using the method "zeroization" in accordance to [14], [FIPS 140-
+Furthermore, all ephemeral cryptographic keys used for TLS or symmetric AES encryption are destroyed using the method "zeroization" in accordance to [14], [FIPS 140-2] and the TOE will use the Security Module ([13]) to generate all necessary random numbers.